 While rapid visual recovery is expected within hours of the procedure, it should be emphasized that this procedure is still an intra-ocular surgery and thus carries with it some minor risks.
 While these rates are speculative and data continues to be reviewed, surgeons believe that the risks of infection are suspected to be approximately 0.07% or 7 out of 10,000 since the age of fourth-generation fluoroquinolone antibiotic prophylaxis, which we currently use.

 There is a small risk of increased intraocular pressure for which patients will be closely monitored during the first 24 hours after the procedure.
 The risk of an extensive course of inflammation is very low.
 Five-year follow-up data suggest a 1–2% risk of cataract formation, and this data continues to be reviewed as more ICLs are placed.
 Dr. Stetson has observed a slightly less than 1% rate of mild cataract formation after placement of more than 100 ICLs over five years.
 However, he has not had to remove or replace any ICLs that he has implanted.

-Eye rubbing or having ICL lens positioned too close one’s native lens may increase the risk of cataract formation long term.
+Eye rubbing or having ICL positioned too close to one’s native lens may increase the risk of cataract formation long term.
 The team at Diamond Vision will monitor your ICL Lens Position to ensure proper placement to minimize this risk.